JanLohse/raw2film/README.md

 ```
 Then run with `raw2film`.

-This should also work on other operating systems, even if it has not yet been tested.
+### GPU acceleration
+To make use of your GPUs CUDA cores you need to install the python package CuPy and run the program from the python package.

-If CuPy has been installed, CUDA is used to display the preview, which results in a more responsive UI.
+CUDA is used to display the preview, which results in a more responsive UI.
-This might result in slower exports though, as there might be a lack of VRAM.
+It can result in slower exports though, as there might be a lack of VRAM.

 ## Usage